yogeshhk/TeachingDataScience/Admin/CoursesAndTalks.md

     - Share beamer pdf of the talk on meetup, post pictures there

 ## Courses Playbook
+- Establish the why of your project (how better than competition courses?)
+- Gather your current materials
+	- Notes, yours/others
+	- Current training materials
+	- Videos, Youtube links
+	- Ipynb Notebooks
+	- Images, digital artwork doodles/sketches
+- Distill your topic into an eLearning script, skeleton, topics with rough content/agenda
+- Define the visual look-and-feel of your project, just slides+voice over, with/without video
+- Assemble into one cohesive course, put it as unlisted youtube for storage + gdrive
+- Develop materials for your course
+- Audacity: Fantastic open-source, cross-platform recording and editing software
 - Using OBS: Open-source Free-ware
 	- Sources: Windows Capture
 	- Settings: